NasrinRipa/drug-finder/README.md

 3. **Feature Extraction:** Text data underwent a transformation into numerical features.
 In our implementation, we employed the CountVectorizer technique to convert text descriptions into numerical feature vectors.

 4. **Multi-Output Classification:** At the core of the model lies a powerful multi-output classifier (MultiOutputClassifier).
 This classifier excels at predicting multiple target variables simultaneously.
 We leveraged algorithms like Logistic Regression and K-Nearest Neighbors, streamlining the entire process using pipelines.
-You can find the model files, "Medicine_Library.joblib" and "medicine_library_knn.joblib," in the "models" folder.
+You can find the model files, "drug_finder_big_knn.joblib" in the "models" folder.

 5. **Prediction and Evaluation:** Once trained, the model is ready for making predictions.
-Given a new drug description, the model predicts various details, including drug name, uses, dosage, and side effects.
+Given a new drug name, the model predicts uses and dosage for that particular drug.
 The model's predictive accuracy is assessed using appropriate metrics.
 Notably, the accuracy score reached 1.0.
-You can review the training code in the "pynotebook/medicine.pynb" file.
+You can review the training code in the "pynotebook/drug_finder_kaggle.ipynb" file.

 ## Model Deployment